There is nothing better than playing a tourist in your own town.

 Last week I had a day off to celebrate a wedding anniversary and instead of the usual dinner, we spent the whole day walking around Kato Paphos, enjoying great food, wine & views.

-This post wasn’t really planned, so I thought I would give you a few tips for an enjoyable day out in Kato Paphos (admittedly consisting mostly of eating & drinking, as you would expect for an old lady like myself).
+To help you get the most of the area, here is an outline of how to spend a day in Kato Paphos (admittedly consisting mostly of eating & drinking, as you would expect for an old lady like myself).